MOSHE & THE ISSUES

 Maryland Education

 Maryland spends over $18 billion on education annually (elementary, secondary, and higher education).
 The Blueprint for Education, based on the Kirwan Commission, called for an additional $3.8 billion in annual education spending over the next 10 years.
 Governor Hogan decided not to fully fund Baltimore City and Prince Georges County public schools where the majority of students are from minority communities (but he did create a lockbox for casino dollars, which seems wrong going to public schools).
 We need to do better.
-Sometimes, throwing money at an issue as important as education, does not make it better.
+Sometimes, throwing money at an issue as important as education does not make it better.
 In fact, there were over 6,000 ghost students in Baltimore City who never appeared in school in 2021.
 We are currently paying over $17,300 per Maryland student per year ($19.9K in Germantown), but are students receiving the best education, facilities, technology, and programs that we can offer?

 All public schools should offer free healthy breakfast and lunch to all students as California is doing for the first time this year.
-This helps lower income families and the students stay focused.
+This helps lower-income families and the students stay focused.

 Can we create a better education system, possibly at a lower cost?
 Can we broaden curriculum to include more arts, music, environmental studies and programs, and even more community events and volunteer activities that make a real impact on our communities, poverty, and the environment?
 Are our higher education students really ready to compete in the global competitive business environment, ready to make Maryland stand out on a global scale with new businesses, creative technological solutions, and eco-friendly initiatives?
 Our youth must be part of the solution to our problems.